ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

 statistic used for the fit.

 - The DEFAULT for OnOff osbervations is CSTAT, i.e., Poisson signal and Poisson background.
-A model for the signal and a model for the background are jointly fit to the On and Off spectra.
+A spectral model for the signal and a spectral model for the background are jointly fit to the On and Off spectra.
-- WSTAT is a special case of CSTAT, Poisson signal with Poisson background, in which you do not need to know a spectral model for the background and to have free parameters associated with it.
-The background rate in each energy bin is treated as a nuisance parameter, derived from the On and Off counts by profiling the likelihood function.
-Beware that the profiling may yield unphysical results (negative background counts) if the number of events in the On and Off spectra are very low or zero.
+- WSTAT is a special case of CSTAT, Poisson signal with Poisson background, in which you do not need to have a spectral model for the background and free parameters associated with it.
+The number of background counts in each energy bin is treated as a nuisance parameter, derived from the On and Off counts by profiling the likelihood function.
+In this case the only assumption is that the background rate spectrum is the same in the On and Off regions.
+  Beware that the profiling may yield unphysical results (negative background counts) if the number of events in the Off spectra are zero.
   In this case a null number of expected background events must be enforced, which can result in a bias on the source's parameters.
-You can address this issue by stacking multiple observations, using a coarser binning, or using CSTAT instead.
+You can address this issue by stacking multiple observations, using a coarser energy binning, or using CSTAT instead (if you have a spectral model for the background that is good enough).
 See the `XSPEC manual Appendix B <https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSappendixStatistics.html>`_ for more information.
 - You can also use CHI2, a classical chi square, i.e., a Gaussian signal and Gaussian background.
-As for CSTAT, a model for the signal and a model for the background are jointly fit to the On and Off spectra.
+As for CSTAT, a spectral model for the signal and a spectral model for the background are jointly fit to the On and Off spectra.

 The :ref:`ctbutterfly` tool and :ref:`csspec` script can now be used to extract the best-fit source spectrum.